What should students consider when choosing a student accommodation size?

 As aforementioned, university halls tend to be populated by international and first-year students.
 University accommodation will include a private room and communal areas to be shared with flatmates.

-Halls are often made up of 4 to 8 students in one flat, with a standard flat containing a room for each student, shared bathroom or ensuite, shared kitchen and other communal areas.
-There are also catered and no-catered halls available, which will depend on the university.
-Typical room sizes in university halls of residence include:
+Halls are often made up of four to eight students in one flat.
+A standard flat typically contains a private, lockable bedroom for each student, a shared bathroom or ensuite, a shared kitchen, and other communal areas.
+There are also catered and non-catered halls available, depending on the university.

 Find out more about the differences between private student accommodation and university halls with our expert guide here.